natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A6M2%20(China).md

 '''Pros:'''

-* Incredibly manoeverable at low-to-medium speed, can out-turn most enemies it will face
+* Incredibly manoeuvrable at low-to-medium speed, can out-turn most enemies it will face
 * Excellent climb rate up to 4,500 m
 * Hard-hitting 20 mm cannons
 * Low stall speed and easy to take off and landing due to being a carrier-based fighter